techlahoma/broadcasting/Streaming-Instructions.md

   speaker's mouth
 * Turn on projectors and presenter screen
 * Request speakers turn off display tools like F.lux
-* Make sure slides are functioning
+* Project slides to the appropriate Display # in OBS
-* Project slides to Display 1
+* Make sure slides are functioning and visible on both projector screens
 * Set start time in Snaz (generally 5-15 minutes after the meetup starts; if the user group leader doesn't have a preference 5 minutes usually works well)
 * Make sure countdown is up in live frame and start streaming